DavidVentura/blog/blog/raw/ipvs-lb/POST.md

 What we can do instead, is move the "proxying" of the data to kernelspace, by using [IPVS (IP Virtual Server)](http://www.linuxvirtualserver.org/software/ipvs.html), which is a Linux feature that allows for [Layer-4](https://en.wikipedia.org/wiki/Transport_layer) (so, TCP and UDP) "load balancing"

-The way IPVS works is by rewriting destinations on IP packets before they are sent to the network.

-how?

-We can define a `Service` (a virtual IP & port) as a set of `Destination` (real addresses "backing" the Service), when traffic would flow to the `Service`, instead, it is re-written to be sent to one of the `Destination`s
+There are two very important concepts in IPVS:

+- `Service`: A virtual IP and port combination that clients connect to
+- `Destination`: One or more real backend addresses that handle the traffic

+When a client connects to a Service's virtual IP:port, IPVS rewrites the packet destinations to one of the real Destinations instead.

 For example, "Service1" can be defined as: